 Portrayed in PGSM by: Miyu Sawai

 Sailor Moon (☾) is the protagonist of the Sailor Moon series.
-Her civilian identity was Usagi Tsukino ("Serena" in the English dub, and "Bunny" in many other countries).
-She was the second Senshi to be awakened by the moon cats, and was the only character to appear in every episode of the series.
+Her civilian identity was Usagi Tsukino ("Serena" in the Canadian dub, and "Bunny" in many other countries).
+She was the second Guardian to be awakened by the moon cats, and was the only character to appear in every episode of the series.
 Over the course of the series, she grew from a frightened heroine unsure of herself and her abilities into a brave fighter for love and justice.In all versions of the series, she referred to herself as the "Sailor-Suited Pretty Girl Soldier of Love and Justice" (愛と正義のセーラー服美少女戦士).
 In the manga, she was also entitled "Soldier of Mystery" (神秘の戦士) by Neo-Queen Serenity.

 - Action Heroine: She is the Sailor Moon after all.

 - Adaptation Dye-Job: In the manga, Usagi/Sailor Moon's hair is most often pale blonde and changes to silver-white as her past incarnation Princess Serenity and future self Neo-Queen Serenity.
 In The Nineties anime, it's always golden blonde.